KernDev/libPDEFI/README.md

 # libPDEFI
 A public domain C library for working with EFI firmwares.

+# Goals
 Our goal is to save EFI developer's time by implementing some useful functions in a static library.

+# Status
-The library is being developed now.
+The library is in active development.

+# Roadmap
+- Text output [done].
+- Keyboard input [wip].
+- Disk I/O.

 # Compilation instructions
 Just 'make' it.
 You'll need x86_64-w64-mingw32 toolchain.